 Lower Keys: Laureate Hotel, Key West

 I’ll start by saying that if the Laureate Hotel Key West is in your budget or if you can find a great deal, this is our favorite hotel in all of Florida and you need to stay here.
 I know that it’s not directly in downtown Key West, but its location is perfect for being right outside of the action and at the doorstep of the rest of the Lower Keys.
-And the hotel is beautiful!
+And the hotel is beautiful and ALL SUITES!
+Check out our complete review of the Laureate Key West!

 We stayed in a 3 bedroom loft suite and it couldn’t have been more perfect for our family.
 We took advantage of the full kitchen (and grocery delivery service), the dining area, relaxed in the living room and out on both our balcony and our rooftop deck.
 Our hotel unit had one bedroom on the first level with its own bathroom, then a king room and a 2 queen bed room on the top level, each with access to the rooftop deck.